kveperedo/astro-portfolio/src/content/portfolio/info.md

                     'CSS',
                     'Figma',
                     'Git',
+                    'Kotlin',
+                    'Spring Boot',
+                    'PostgreSQL',
                 ],
             details:
                 [
-                    'Work closely with product managers to translate business requirements and user stories into new features and optimizations for the Lexagle platform and UI/UX designers to translate mockups and prototypes to working UI interfaces', 'Design, implement, and maintain a design system library based on the Lexagle’s brand identity used throughout the platform', 'Perform bug fixes and code reviews, participate in the product development cycle, and collaborate with team members to implement features and changes to the web application', ],
+                    'Worked closely with product managers to translate business requirements and user stories into new features and optimizations for the Lexagle platform and UI/UX designers to translate mockups and prototypes to working UI interfaces', 'Designed, implemented, and maintained a design system library based on the Lexagle’s brand identity used throughout the platform', 'Performed bug fixes and code reviews, participated in the product development cycle, and collaborated with team members to implement features and changes to the web application', ],
         },
         {